This is why I just reached the limits of my ability to absorb garbage.

 Nobody expected him to get in it.

-Then that then when he got in it, the day he got in it, nobody believed that he would last the end of the day.
+Then when he got in it, the day he got in it, nobody believed that he would last the end of the day because of his announcement statement.

 And it just turned everything upside down.

-You don't know, especially this far out, you can't possibly.
+You don't know, especially this far out.

-You don't know what kind of forces are going to come along, and you don't know what's going to happen to people.
+You don't know what kind of forces are going to come along and you don't know what's going to happen to people.

-And so you you you you have to play it hands off and just objectively observe, which is which is my practice in in primaries.
+And so you have to play it hands off and just objectively observe, which is my practice in primaries.

 But it's not just Scott Walker.

-Uh Trump just upset everything.
+Trump just upset everything.

-And after that first couple of weeks, you had a lot of Republican candidates in an attempt to to not be marginalized.
+And after that first couple of weeks, you had a lot of Republican candidates in an attempt to not be marginalized.

-Hey, yeah, I think that too.
+Hey, I think that too.

 We all think that.

-So I just I dubbed it the Me Too caucus.
+So I just, I dubbed it the Me Too caucus.

-Now here's Scott Walker.
+Now, here's Scott Walker.

-I just saw the clock on way past this.
+I just saw the clock.

-And we've got a couple bites from Walker explaining why he dropped out, which he's being praised to the hilt for.
+We've got a couple bites from Walker explaining why he dropped out, which he's being praised to the hilt for.

 He did amazing.

-Uh concession speeches are often among the best that politicians ever give in their lives.
+Concession speeches are often among the best that politicians ever give in their lives.

 That's it, my friends.